 - How Does the Perpetual Inventory System Work?

-- Advantages of Perpetual Inventory System
+- Advantages and Disadvantages of Perpetual Inventory System

 - Journal Entries for Perpetual Inventory